karyna-shaptunova/qa-portfolio/test-cases/ web/shopping-flow.md

 **Steps:**
 1. Click filter button in the upper right corner
-2. Select any filter from the drop-down list
+2. Select Price (low to high) filter from the drop-down list
 3. Click on the selected option from the list

-**Expected Result:** User  sees the product cards in the order corresponding to the selected one
+**Expected Result:** Products are sorted by price in ascending order First product price is less than or equal to the second product price

 ### TC-03: Add an item to the shopping cart
 **Preconditions:**